-Board composition has been added to your bookmarks.
+Board composition has been saved

 Q&A panel discussion on board composition

 Financier Worldwide moderates a discussion on board composition between Deborah DeHaas at Deloitte LLP, Sarah K. Stewart at Boyden, Steven R. Walker at the National Association of Corporate Directors, and Margaret Pederson at Women Corporate Directors.